nickwerline/ProxyDecks/README.md

 `-h` to see the options

 `--lower_res` to use the lower resolution cards in the Cards_lower_res folder.
 These are much smaller in size and the program runs faster.
-Not recommended unless you need to.
+Not recommended unless you need to for some reason.

 `--no_leader_back` to prevent the back of the leader card being automatically added after a leader front is included.